HCJB: End of shortwave broadcasts

 “the way people consume media has changed, so we have the opportunity to change to delivery systems such as satellite, AM/FM and the Internet.
 The closing of shortwave in Latin America is strategic because of the planting of local radio stations across the region and around the world.
 These stations are staffed and programmed by local Christians who can speak to the culture in their own communities.”

-HCJB Global's focus is now on “radio planting” – assisting local Christian ministries in beginning implementing their own Christian radio ministry on FM stations.
+HCJB Global's focus is now on “radio planting” – assisting local Christian ministries in beginning and implementing their own Christian radio ministries on FM stations.

 The US mission, which renamed itself Reach Beyond in 2014, used some of its technology for a new project.
 A station with the equipment was built in Kununurra in northern Australia to serve parts of Asia.

 HCJB continued shortwave broadcast on a small level from Mt.
 Pichincha, near Quito on 6 050 kHz with Spanish and indigenous languages programs for Ecuador.
-The double dipole (CT2/1/0.3) antenna is designed to cover only Ecuador, but the 5 kW signal is reported by orldwide lsiteners from time to time.
+The double dipole (CT2/1/0.3) antenna is designed to cover only Ecuador, but the 5 kW signal is reported by worldwide lsiteners from time to time.
 After replacement of the 40 year-old 5 kW transmitter with a new 1 kW solid state transmitter in 2017, it became even more of a challenge for DX listeners, but is still heard within Ecuador.